- How do I update/restrict my information in the Electronic Directory?

 - Email Address (mail)

 The information supplied by the Registrar CANNOT be updated through the Directory Service.
-Students can update their mailing addresses, phone numbers, and email addresses through the Registrar's Online Services.
+Students can update their mailing addresses, phone numbers, and email addresses through Texas One Stop.
 Contact the Office of Registrar for assistance in changing other student information.
 Directory information about students who have restricted access to their records will not show up in the Electronic Directory or in the Official Directory.
 If a student does not register for a fall or spring semester, their directory entry is removed.

 The faculty and staff data in the Directory come from the Human Resource Services (HRS).
 Information presently obtained from HRS includes: